Online Safety for Kids

 If you haven’t done so already, you should set up email accounts for your child.
 Click here for a guide on setting up accounts for minors.

-To monitor internet use across a range of devices, it may be best to install monitoring software like Kaspersky Safe Kids or Circle by Disney.
-These apps let you get real-time access to what your children are accessing and can be configured to block questionable content.
+To monitor internet use across a range of devices, it may be best to install monitoring software or hardware like Kaspersky Safe Kids or Circle by Disney.
+There is also Net Nanny and Norton Family Premiere are on the pricier side.
+These solutions let you get real-time access to what your children are accessing and can be configured to block questionable content.

 On mobile, tweaking parent controls to restrict adult content, app store purchases, and screen time is a good idea.

-Hardware tired software like iOS Family Time and Android Family Link empower parents to establish and maintain boundaries,
+Hardware tied software like iOS Family Time and Android Family Link empower parents to establish and maintain boundaries,

 Back then, we didn’t have digital anything really, but I do remember forgetting the rules my parents set at sleepovers.
 And I bet you do too.